AqwamCreates/DataPredict/docs/HighValueProjectTutorials/PlacementSystems/CreatingProbabilityBasedNPCAntiClumpModel.md

 # Creating Probability-Based NPC Anti Clump Model

 Hi guys!
-In this tutorial, we will demonstrate on how to create cluster-based placement model.
+In this tutorial, we will demonstrate on how to create cluster-based NPC anti-clump model.

 For best results, please use Expectation-Maximization model.